In the first part of this post I dealt with Churches That Abuse: Why Bad people do Bad things. I wrote:

 - They get married and their spouse attends a particular church.
 They join the church their spouse attends.
 It is important for couples to be on the same page spiritually, or so they are told.

 - They move into a new community and find a church of like faith to join.

 - They are dissatisfied with the current church they are members of and they are looking to join a church that best meets their needs.

-- They attend a Church, hear the preaching, fall under conviction of their sins, and are saved.
-They are baptized and become a member of the Church.
-They are called a “new convert.”
+- They attend a church, hear the preaching, fall under conviction of their sins, and are saved.
+They are baptized and become members of the church.
+They are called “new converts.”

-There are countless numbers of people who are not a part of organized religion.
-They are part of fellowship groups, cell churches, home churches, study groups, etc. While these groups are detached from the organized church they are just as capable as being abusive as any group mentioned above.
-I know of home churches that are just as fundamentalist, if not more so, than any independent, fundamentalist Baptist Church.
+There are uncounted people who are not a part of organized religion.
+They are part of fellowship groups, cell churches, home churches, study groups, etc. While these groups are detached from the organized church, they are just as capable of being abusive as any group mentioned above.
+I know of home churches that are just as fundamentalist, if not more so, than any independent, fundamentalist Baptist church.

-- The Bible is the inspired word of God, and is sufficient for faith and practice.
-I am deliberately avoiding the varying arguments about inspiration, inerrancy, etc. Every Evangelical believes the Bible, to some degree or another, that the Bible is God’s truth.
-If they don’t they are not an Evangelical.
+- The Bible is the inspired word of God and is sufficient for faith and practice.
+I am deliberately avoiding the various arguments about inspiration, inerrancy, etc. Every Evangelical believes the Bible, to some degree or another, is God’s truth.
+If they don’t they are not Evangelicals.

 - That what the Bible teaches is to be believed, obeyed, and practiced.

 - The Bible is to be, with rare exception, read in a literal sense.

 - The pastor is called by God to preach and teach the Bible to the church membership.
 I am well aware that a minority of churches have multiple pastors or elders, but the majority of churches are pastored by one person.